syncfusion-content/ej2-react-docs/ej2-react/heatmap-chart/getting-started.md

 ---
 layout: post
-title: Getting started with React HeatMap chart component | Syncfusion
+title: Getting Started with React HeatMap Chart Component | Syncfusion
-description:  Checkout and learn about Getting started with React HeatMap chart component of Syncfusion Essential JS 2 and more details.
+description:  Checkout and learn about getting started with Syncfusion Essential React HeatMap chart component, it's elements and more details.
 control: Getting started
 platform: ej2-react
 documentation: ug
 domainurl: ##DomainURL##
 ---

-# Getting Started
+# Getting Started with React HeatMap Chart

 This section explains the steps required to create a heat map and demonstrates the basic usage of the HeatMap component.